UPC Barcodes: The Basics

 What is a GTIN and what is a GTIN-12?

 GTIN describes a family of GS1 (EAN.UCC) global data structures that employ 14 digits and can be encoded into various types of data carriers.
-Currently, GTIN is used exclusively within bar codes, but it could also be used in other data carriers such as radio frequency identification (RFID).
+Currently, GTIN is used exclusively within bar codes, but it is also used in other data carriers such as radio frequency identification (RFID).
 The GTIN is only a term and does not impact any existing standards, nor does it place any additional requirements on scanning hardware.
 For North American companies, the UPC is an existing form of the GTIN.
 Please visit www.gtin.info for a detailed explanation.

 The family of data structures (not symbologies) comprising GTIN include: